 Note for mobile users: To display information for individual states, you may need to tap the state twice.

-"Practice Exclusivity" means a license is required to practice MNT (or dietetics), subject to any exemptions shown in popups, as explained below.
+"Practice Exclusivity" means a license is required either to provide MNT or to practice dietetics, subject to any exemptions shown in popups, as explained below.

 "Licensure of Title Only or Certification of RDNs" means the state only licenses the title "licensed dietitian" (or a similar title) or provides an optional certification which may facilitate reimbursement or employment in certain facilities.
 In these states, a Board exists to implement the law, but no license is required to practice MNT or dietetics.